macalinao/how-to-get-an-internship/README.md

 For Dallas-area companies, usually it means you have written code before.
 Learn the skills that are required of the position you're applying for.

 For SF Bay Area companies, it's a little tougher, especially for the more popular companies like Google and Facebook.
 You'll have to study algorithms, as they often ask coding questions at interviews.
-Read [Cracking the Coding Interview](http://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/098478280X) and practice the questions.
+Read [Cracking the Coding Interview][ctci] and practice the questions.
 Also, make sure you know the skills you've listed on your resume in detail.
 If you can't talk about the skill for 5 minutes, you probably shouldn't have it on your resume.

 Read [Getting a Gig][getting-a-gig] for more details.